priyalbhatewara123/SHE--Live-Without-Fear/README.md

 <img src="https://github.com/priyalbhatewara123/SHE--Live-Without-Fear/blob/master/screenshots/Screenshot1.jpeg" width="200">

-**Features:-**
+## Features / Workflow:
-* First User need to register contacts of her family and friends.
+* First User need to register contacts of her family members and friends.
-* At the time of emergency , user need to press emergency button to alert the family members and friends.
+* At the time of emergency , user needs to press emergency button to send an alert message to the registered contacts.
 * She can play fake siren by clicking the play button.
 * She can call on various helpline numbers on just a single click.

+## Tech Stack

+**Language:**
+* Java

+**Database used**
+* Firebase - for authentication.
+* SQLite - for storing contacts locally on android device.

 **API Used:-**
 *Fused Location Provider API*